xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 > ### 1.
 Authentication and Authorization
 > - **Requirement**: Implement secure authentication mechanisms for all users, applications, and APIs accessing AI Nutrition-Pro.
 > - **Description**: Utilize strong authentication protocols such as OAuth 2.0 or JWT to authenticate and authorize tenants, dietitians, and other users.
 Different levels of access should be granted based on roles and responsibilities.
-> ### 2.
-Data Encryption
-> - **Requirement**: Encrypt all sensitive data at rest and in transit within AI Nutrition-Pro.
-> - **Description**: Utilize industry-standard encryption algorithms and protocols to protect sensitive data, including personal health information (PHI), both when it is stored in databases and when it is transmitted over networks.
-> ### 3.
-Secure Storage and Processing of PII
-> - **Requirement**: Implement robust security measures to protect the storage and processing of personally identifiable information (PII) within AI Nutrition-Pro.
-> - **Description**: Utilize secure cloud-based services and follow best practices for data storage and processing to ensure the confidentiality, integrity, and availability of PII.
-Implement access controls, data segregation, and regular security audits.
 > ...

 **Comment on results:**